Computer Science, MS

 An overall grade point average of B (3.0) or higher must be maintained in graduate-level courses with no more than two grades of C (see the Academic Standing policy page in this catalog).

-Students are assigned to a graduate advisor upon entry to the program so that they can map out a curriculum plan.
+Students are assigned a graduate advisor upon entry to the program so that they can map out a curriculum plan.
 Up to nine hours of graduate level credit may be transferred if they are approved by the CST department and not already used as part of any degree.
 Students should consult with their advisor every semester to get approval for the following term’s course registration.

-Students do not need to have a bachelor’s degree in computer science or mathematics to pursue these graduate programs and students with background or degrees in STEM fields often posses the prerequisite knowledge for graduate work in computer science.
+Students do not need to have a bachelor’s degree in computer science or mathematics to pursue these graduate programs and students with background or degrees in STEM fields often possess the prerequisite knowledge for graduate work in computer science.
 For those lacking the necessary foundational background, certain undergraduate courses may be needed.
 Students with any regionally accredited bachelor’s degree and an undergraduate grade point average of at least 2.8 on a 4.0 scale are admitted.
 An applicant with a lower grade point average may be admitted at the discretion of the department.

 The graduate degree in Computer Science is designed for individuals who want to upgrade the knowledge they already have in the field of computer science or those who desire a career change into one of these sought-after fields.
 With the wide selection of courses, this degree may be shaped as a professional master's degree as well as a step in pursuing a doctoral degree.